alyssaesprtu/E-Commerce-Sales-and-Customer-Analysis/README.md

 reference: [01_data_cleaning.sql](./01_data_cleaning.sql)

 ## Exploratory Data Analysis (EDA)
+The exploratory data analysis was conducted using SQL to investigate sales performance, customer behavior, seller performance, payment preferences, and product return trends.

 1. Sales and Revenue Analysis
-   Q1: Which product categories generate the most revenue?
+- 🎯 What is the total revenue?
+- 🎯 What is the total revenue per year and per month?
-3. Product Analysis
+2. Product Analysis
-4. Customer Analysis
-5. Seller Analysis
-6. Payment Analysis
-7. Return Analysis

-   Q1: Which product categories generate the most revenue?
+- 🎯 Which product categories generate the most revenue?

-✔ (you already did this)

-Q2: Which individual products generate the most revenue?
+- 🎯 Which individual products generate the most revenue?

-👉 (you still need to add this)

-🔵 3.
-Customer Analysis (NEXT)
+3. Customer Analysis

-Now define 2 questions:

-🎯 Q1: How many orders does each customer place? identifies repeat customers
+- 🎯 How many orders does each customer place?
-🎯 Q2: Who are the top customers by spending? requires SUM(price) per customer
+- 🎯 Who are the top customers by spending?
-🟣 4.
-Seller Analysis
+4. Seller Analysis
-🎯 Q1: Which sellers generate the most revenue?
+- 🎯 Which sellers generate the most revenue?
-SUM(price) by seller_id
-🎯 Q2: Which sellers handle the most orders?
+- 🎯 Which sellers handle the most orders?
-COUNT(order_id)
-🟠 5.
-Payment Analysis
+5. Payment Analysis
-🎯 Q1: What is the most used payment method?
+- 🎯 What is the most used payment method?
-COUNT(payment_type)
-🎯 Q2: What is the total payment value per method?
+- 🎯 What is the total payment value per method?
-SUM(payment_value)
-🔴 6.
-Return Analysis
+6. Return Analysis
-🎯 Q1: What is the return rate? returned orders / total orders
+- 🎯 What is the return rate?
-🎯 Q2: Which products/categories are returned the most?
+- 🎯 Which product/categories are returned the most?

-JOIN returns + products
+reference:

 ## Business Questions